MARTIMM/XmlActions/README.md

 The other methods will get a deprecation message until version 0.5.0.

 ## Large files
 When you have to process a large file (e.g. an XML file holding POI data of Turkey from osm planet is about 6.2 Gb), one cannot use the `XML::Actions` module because the DOM tree is build in memory.
-Since version 0.4.0 the package is extended with module `XML::Actions::Stream` which eats the file in chunks of 64 Kb and chops it up into parsable parts.
-There is no check on proper xml yet.
+Since version 0.4.0 the package is extended with module `XML::Actions::Stream` which eats the file in chunks of 128 Kb and chops it up into parsable parts.
+There will be no check on proper XML because it will slow it down too much.
 You can use other tools for that.
-There are a few more methods possible to define by the user.
-The arguments to the methods are the same but the first argument, which is an array, has other items.
+There are a few more methods possible to be defined by the user.
+The arguments to the methods are the same but the first argument, which is an array, has other type of elements.

 ### User definable  methods
 The user can define the methods in a class which inherits from XML::Actions::Stream::Work.
 The methods which the user may define are;